Check daemon status

 # If empty, initialize context

-git kb create --type context --slug context/active --title "Active Context"
+git-kb create --type context --slug context/active --title "Active Context"

 GitKB discovers the KB by searching upward for a .kb/ directory.
 Use the GITKB_ROOT environment variable to override discovery if needed.